Skip to main content

 Any updates to your website can result in differences in its accessibility issue count.
 This is an expected outcome as changes might have fixed old issues or introduced new ones.

-Retry the scan again to check if issue persists.
+Retry the scan to check whether the issue persists.

 If the issue persists, follow these steps to avoid changes to issue count:

-• Verify or check with your team of any recent deployments, CMS content updates, or frontend changes between scans.
+• Check with your team about any recent deployments, CMS content updates, or frontend changes between scans.

 • Check if any additional issues reported are in the components that were recently changed.